 The regulations modify the previous Annexures, SEBI/HO/MIRSD/CIR/PB/2018/147 (dated December 03, 2018), and SEBI/HO/IMD/DF2/CIR/P/2019/12 (dated January 10, 2019), released by the Board with the intention of protecting the investors’ interests in the securities market.

-The guidelines mandates many regulations, including mandatory in-depth VAPT evaluation once a year, identification and classification of critical assets, regular comprehensive cyber audit, and many more.
+The guidelines mandate many regulations, including mandatory in-depth VAPT evaluation once a year, identification and classification of critical assets, regular comprehensive cyber audit, and many more.

 What is SEBI?

-With wide-ranging regulatory, investigative and enforcement powers, which also includes the authority to impose fines on violators, SEBI is mainly responsible for three groups:
+With wide-ranging regulatory, investigative, and enforcement powers, which also include the authority to impose fines on violators, SEBI is mainly responsible for three groups:

 - Security Enforcers

 What do the New SEBI Guidelines talk about

 On June 07, 2022, SEBI released an exclusive circular modifying the Cyber Security and Cyber Resilience Framework for –

 The partially revised Annexure -1 (dated December 03, 2018) released by SEBI altered paragraphs 11, 41, 42 and 44.

 SEBI soon released a second circular on June 09, 2022, an adjusted version of Annexure-1 (dated January 10, 2019), which specifically targeted –